NedelcuSebastian000/PizzaManagementSystemV2/README.md

 # PizzaManagementSystem
 This is a Pizza Management System program, in this program we can find features like:

--Order a pizza- here we choose to add different toppigs on the pizza.
+-Order a pizza- here we choose to add different toppings on the pizza.
 The application should not to let us add more than 1 of the same type of topping.

 -Hire an employee